eelston/326Group11/README.md

 - **Private messaging:** Users can chat to discuss meeting details and coordinate plans.
 - **User-reported location crowding score:** Users can rate how crowded popular study spots are to help others make more informed decisions.

+## Why This Project?
+- Aligns with coursework: web development, databases, UI/UX.
+Requires real-time updates,  authentication, and more.
+- Addresses a real-world problem that students face, especially in a post-Covid world, where social interactions and development have been disrupted.
+Students may find it difficult to find others in their courses or major to study with due to anxiety or other reasons.
+Others may seek the accountability, company, and/or routine that study partners/groups can provide.
+- Within scope and substantial for the course, with plenty of back-end and front-end development features for a full-stack group project.

 ## Team
 ### Erika Elston
 - **Role:**